 Listening when I’d rather argue

-I scheduled a meeting with Steve, and started to “load up my guns,” listing the comprehensive reasons for my position, anticipating counter-arguments, and creating a watertight case to convince him once and for all!
+I scheduled a meeting with Steve, and started to “load up my guns,” comprehensively listing the reasons for my position, anticipating counter-arguments, and creating a watertight case to convince him once and for all!

 It was a minor miracle that I also thought to pray before this meeting, but I did.
 And it was in those few minutes of quiet, waiting on God to give me some additional ammo, that I got a surprising nudge instead.